• Things to do

 karimganj

-Image Credit: Deeporaj for wikimedia commons
+Image Credit: Deeporaj for Wikimedia commons

 Take a break from the city’s hustle-bustle and find yourself retreating the sleepy town of Karimganj.
 Located in the southernmost corner of Assam, it is characterized by wetlands and lush farms.
 Agriculture is the primary livelihood of the people in Karimganj.
 If you have a penchant for crops and animals apart from the scenic landscapes, then you would love to visit this place on your trip to Assam.
-The town is also fringed with two major rivers – Kushiara and Longai, offering you the ecstatic views of the water bodies, It also shares its border with Bangladesh.
+The town is also fringed with two major rivers – Kushiara and Longai, offering you the ecstatic views of the water bodies, it also shares its border with Bangladesh.

 Ideal Duration: 1 Day